krushna53/yugma-ventures-main/README.md

 ## Adding Image in Application
 To add a new image to your application, follow these steps:

-#### 1. Navigate to src/images folder:
+#### 1. Navigate to public/eventImages folder:

-Locate the src/images directory in your project.
+Locate the `public/eventImages` directory in your project.

 #### 2. Add your image:

-Copy and paste your new image into the src/images folder.
+Copy and paste your new `image` into the `public/eventImages` folder.

 #### 3. Import image in src/eventsData.json:

-In the src/eventsData.json file, find the event or event details where you want to use the image.
+In the `src/eventsData.json` file, find the event or event details where you want to use the image.
 Update the image property with the path to your new image.
-For example, "image": "src/images/your-image.jpg".
+For example, `"image": "../eventImages/your-image.jpg"`.

 Now, your new image is added to the application, and you can use it in your events or event details as needed.